OI-wiki/i18n/docs/intro/common-mistakes.md

 -   When hashing, `unsigned` is not used, because the right shift operation for negative numbers will be complemented by 1 at the highest bit.
 For details, see [Bit Operation](../math/bit.md)

--   The debugging information was not deleted.
+-   Forgets to delete the debugging information.

 -   Add `;` by mistake.
     -   Example: